Cardiff museum takes down slave owner Thomas Picton's portrait

 It had been on almost continuous display for more than 100 years.

 It has been described as "the beginning of a journey" by National Museum Wales.
-Its chief executive Fadhili Maghiya said the move had "huge significance".
+Fadhili Maghiya, from the museum, said the move had "huge significance".

 The museum worked with young people from African communities to re-imagine how the Picton portrait should be displayed and interpreted in future.